YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 1.2.
 Personal responsibility
 Any given instance of the qto should have ONE and only ONE person which is responsible at the end for the functioning of THE instance - so think carefully before attempting to take ownership of an instance.
 The author(s) of the code are not responsible for the operation, bugs or whatever happens to a new instance.
-As a responsible owner of an instance you could create, share and assign issues to the authors of the source code, yet there is no Service Level Agreement, not even promise to help.
+As a responsible owner of an instance you could create, share and assign issues to the authors of the source code, yet there is no Service Level Agreement, only openly stated attempt to assist when possible.
+Qto is design to make version updates fully vertically integrated and as automated as possible, yet YOU will be responsible for increasing the versions, taking backups, applying database migrations and so on ...